A Guide to the Best Free Things to Do in Glasgow for History Lovers

 Explore Glasgow’s West End

 Ashton Lane is my favourite part of Glasgow’s West End.
-It’s a cobbled backstreet behind Byres Road that was once used as Victorian stables and workshops but now boasts an amazing collection of bars and restaurants.
+It’s a cobbled backstreet behind Byres Road that was once used as Victorian stables and workshops.
+It now boasts an amazing collection of bars and restaurants.
 I would also recommend heading over to The Hidden Lane where you can find some unique shops and places to eat that are a bit off the beaten path compared to Ashton Lane.

-Where To Eat in Glasgow
+Where to eat in Glasgow

 Santa Lucia Pasta

-Located in the heart of Glasgow’s West End is one of the city’s newest restaurants - Santa Lucia Pasta.
+Located in the heart of Glasgow’s West End is one of the city’s best restaurants – Santa Lucia Pasta.
 You may have heard of the award-winning Santa Lucia Merchant City, well this is its sister restaurant with a menu focusing predominantly on fresh pasta dishes.
 We absolutely loved this Italian restaurant in Glasgow.
 Everything from the decor to the authentic freshly prepared dishes was perfect.

-Where To Stay in Glasgow
+Where to stay in Glasgow

 voco Grand Central Glasgow